osmcode/libosmium/README.md

 http://osmcode.org/osm-testdata/ .
 Make sure `BUILD_DATA_TESTS` is set in the
 cmake config, then build the project and call `ctest`.

-Some of these tests need Ruby and then 'json' gem installed.
+Some of these tests need Spatialite, Ruby and the 'json' gem installed.

 ### Valgrind